Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-01-05-class-overview.md

 This course will _mostly_ run as weekly modules.

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
-You homework will always be due by 11:59 PM on the Monday of the next week.
+You homework will always be due by 11:59 PM on the Tuesday of the next week.
 Please don't wait until 11:59 PM to submit your homework.
 Everyone tries and the Moodle might be on hiatus and then sad things can happen.

-For example, this module is opening on Monday, January 13th.
-Therefore, you have through next Monday, January 20th to complete the module.
-Likewise, your homework is due Saturday by 11:59 PM.
+For example, this module is opening on Tuesday, August 25th.
+Therefore, you have through next Tuesday, September 1st to complete the module.
+Likewise, your homework is due Tuesday by 11:59 PM.

 ## Homework